 Incidents of potential misconduct should be brought to the attention of the relevant editorial office or Editor-in-Chief, and will be handled with care and deliberation in accordance with the guidelines of the Committee on Publishing Ethics (COPE).

-The following advice cover some areas where unethical behavior could potentially arise.
+The following advice cover some areas where unethical behaviour could potentially arise.

 Competing interests statements

-Editors, authors and referees should declare competing professional or personal interests that might interfere (or be perceived as interfering) with an objective presentation, interpretation or judgment of a submitted paper.
+Editors, authors and referees should declare declare potentially competing interests of a professional or personal nature that might interfere (or be perceived as interfering) with an objective presentation, interpretation or judgement of a submitted paper.

-Corresponding authors are requested to ensure that all contributors to the work are listed as authors and are aware of the paper, from submission through publication.
+Corresponding authors are requested to ensure that all contributors to the work are listed as authors and are aware of the contents of the article, from submission through publication.

-Publishing papers that in part or fully reproduce previously published work is an act of misconduct, whether it involves own or other people’s work.
-Authors must always reference all relevant sources and clearly identify if they are re-using text or materials previously published by themselves or other.
-Permission should be sought and disclosed whenever other people’s materials is used.
+Publishing an article that in part or fully reproduces previously published work is an act of misconduct, whether it involves one's own or other people’s work.
+Authors must always reference all relevant sources and clearly identify if they are re-using text or materials previously published by themselves or others.
+Permission should be sought and disclosed whenever other people’s materials are used.
 It is highly unethical to submit the same or substantially similar work simultaneously to more than one journal.

 Falsification/fabrication of data

-Reporting manipulated or fabricated research data is the most extreme cases of misconduct in scientific publishing.
+Reporting manipulated or fabricated research data is considered the most extreme case of misconduct in scientific publishing.

-EPJ reserves the right not to work with authors who are abusive to staff, referees or editors.
+EPJ reserves the right not to work with authors who are abusive to staff, referees and/or editors.

 EPJ follows the Policies on Publishing Integrity of its co-publishers: